Kelly Ripa Flaunts Insane Swimsuit Body In Rare Poolside Workout Video

 “I was talking to a cardiologist and he said to make sure your heart beats out of your chest every day.
 The more you exercise, the healthier it is.
 And I can be honest: My body looks like Peter Pan no matter what I do.
 I’ve never been a va-va-voom woman.
 I like to take AKT — which is cardio-based dance classes — about four to five days a week between 3 and 5 p.m.
 And I like to do SoulCycle on the weekends.
 In the summer, I like to run in Central Park because I think it’s so gorgeous.”

 Swimwear updates aren’t too frequent from Kelly, but the odd workout post is definitely worth viewing from her.
-Fans wishing to see more of Kelly should follow her Instagram.
-Kelly has 2.4 million followers.
+Fans wishing to see more of Kelly should follow her Instagram, where she has 2.4 million followers.